-- First verbal warning, name on the board and pupil aware of why.
-E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - Second warning, pupil moved seats. - Teacher speaks to pupil at the classroom door. - After the conversation with the teacher the pupil will be given one more chance, if their behaviour doesn't change the teacher should press the SIMS 'buzzer' to call a Progress Leader / SLT and the child may be removed from the lesson.
-If this occurs a 4 must be recorded on SIMS.
+- C1 first verbal warning, name on the board and pupil aware of why.
+E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - C2 Second warning, pupil moved seats. - C3 -Teacher speaks to pupil at the classroom door.

+• C4 -after the conversation with the teacher the pupil will be given one more chance, if their behaviour doesn't change a member of SLT will be called and they may be removed from the lesson.